 Business Process Automation forms (added in Velocity 2.1.29) are a way to augment your current WMS workflows without making changes to the WMS.
 The forms can be created for tasks that may happen frequently but aren't currently managed by the WMS, such as handling damaged goods or performing a checklist at the start of a shift.

-Forms are created in the Velocity Console and then published as an HTML page to an Ivanti Neurons for IIOT server.
-When the Velocity client is configured with the address for the Ivanti Neurons for IIOT server, the forms that have been published show in the Shortcuts menu.
-A user can tap the name of a form to launch it in Velocity, then complete the form and tap Submit to submit the data to the Ivanti Neurons for IIOT server.
+Forms are created in the Velocity Console and then published as an HTML page to an Ivanti Neurons for IIoT server.
+When the Velocity client is configured with the address for the Ivanti Neurons for IIoT server, the forms that have been published show in the Shortcuts menu.
+A user can launch a form in Velocity, complete the form and tap Submit to submit the data to the Ivanti Neurons for IIoT server.
 An administrator can automate what to do with the data from there.

 1.Launch the Velocity Console application.

 2.Click the Create New button in the top-right corner of the screen and select Form.